Nicarim/personal-site/content/posts/grand-orm-frameworks-comparison-2021/language-frameworks-sources.md

 ---

 ## Sources
-List of places I consulted for finding informations
+List of places I consulted for finding informations.
+I also used Google to find frameworks, but didn't include search here as that may not lead to same information.

 ### Choice of languages to consider
 - https://pypl.github.io/PYPL.html